WANG-BIN-LAB/ICML_TSNE/README.md

 # ICML rebuttal
-Attached is the t-SNE visualization graph, which will be used in the rebuttal phase of the ICML review comments.
+These are the pictures used for the rebuttal in ICML.